imsnif/bandwhich/README.md

 ### raw_mode
 `what` also supports an easier-to-parse mode that can be piped or redirected to a file.
 For example, try:
 ```
-what -i eth0 --raw | grep firefox
+what --raw | grep firefox
 ```
 ### Contributing
 Contributions of any kind are very welcome.
 If you'd like a new feature (or found a bug), please open an issue or a PR.

 To set up your development environment:
 1. Clone the project
-2. `cargo run -- -i <network interface name>` (you can often find out the name with `ifconfig` or `iwconfig`).
+2. `cargo run`, or if you prefer `cargo run -- -i <network interface name>` (you can often find out the name with `ifconfig` or `iwconfig`).
 You might need root privileges to run this application, so be sure to use (for example) sudo.

 To run tests: `cargo test`